Use Natural Instincts to Play with your Dog.

 Toy Play.

-Play is a simulation of hunting and scavenging, most breeds have been selectively bred for one or some parts of the hunting sequence (predatory action sequence) to be emphasised - once you know which part of the sequence is naturally rewarding for your dog you have a great starting point for play.
+Play is a simulation of hunting and scavenging.
+Most breeds have been selectively bred for one or some parts of the hunting sequence (predatory action sequence) to be emphasised - once you know which part of the sequence is naturally rewarding for your dog, you have a great starting point for play.

 Tug.

-Toy acts like prey - hiding then peaking out and hiding again
+Toy acts like prey - hiding then peaking out and hiding again.

-Strongest pull from the dog wins the toy in the kill bite
+A strong pull from the dog wins the toy in the kill bite

 Watch these videos for some training in tug: